fernviridian/pipeline-mini-project/README.md

 We need to configure the Terraform variables, so take a look at `terraform.tfvars`.
 Make sure the repository information is correct, and that you follow the instructions on how to configure your Github token we created previously.

 Now for the fun part!
-One "click" deploy with the following command (usually takes around X minutes):
+One "click" deploy with the following command (usually takes around 3-5 minutes):
 ```
 # when prompted, type yes to deploy resources
 ../terraform apply
 ```

+Terraform will output the Load Balancer URL of the application.
+Please wait a few minutes for Flask ECS task to start (this usually takes about 10 minutes to run the pipeline and deploy).
+If they have not started yet, you will get HTTP 503 errors.
+Next, you will likely see the default nginx page, since we use nginx as a placeholder before the first deployment of the Flask Application.
+You can check the status of the Flask Deployment in the AWS Console --> CodePipeline --> Pipelines --> demo.

-Terraform will output the Load Balancer URL of the application, which can be visited in a browser.
-Alternatively you can use `curl` to make requests to the new API:
+Once the service is up and running, you can view the URL in a browser, or alternatively you can use `curl` to make requests to the new API:

 ```
 curl <load balancer url>/time
 ```

 Please note that the project uses a nginx server as a placeholder while the first service docker image is built and deployed.
+Under normal circumstances you should not have to manually trigger the CodePipeline if the variables for GitHub are configured properly.

-You may have to manually trigger the pipeline to deploy the flask application.
+Now, if this is not the case, you may have to manually trigger the pipeline to deploy the flask application.
 You can do this by going to the AWS Console (https://console.aws.amazon.com), signing in, and navigating to CodePipeline --> demo --> Click "Release Change" and confirm with "Release".
-This will "kick" the pipeline off again, resulting in a deployment after tests and packaging stages are completed.
+This will "kick" the pipeline off, resulting in a deployment after tests and packaging stages are completed.

 # Teardown

-We can destroy all Terraform managed resources with the following command (usually takes around X minutes):
+We can destroy all Terraform managed resources with the following command (usually takes around 10 minutes):

 ```
 cd terraform-config
 ../terraform destroy
 ```

-Note: There is an issue with Terraform + Fargate where the Service is deleted during the `destroy` operation, but the tasks are not removed: https://github.com/terraform-providers/terraform-provider-aws/issues/3414#issuecomment-475345869.
-If this happens, you will see log messages during destroy such as:
+Note: There is an issue with Terraform + Fargate where the ECS Service is deleted during the `destroy` operation, but the tasks are not removed: https://github.com/terraform-providers/terraform-provider-aws/issues/3414#issuecomment-475345869.
+If this happens (it seems inconsistent), you will see log messages during destroy such as:
 ```
 aws_ecs_service.flask: Still destroying... [id=arn:aws:ecs:us-west-2:<ACCTID>:service/flask, 5m50s elapsed]
 ```
-If this continues for more than an minute (in the above case, almost 6 minutes), go into the AWS console --> ECS --> Cluster --> demo --> Tasks --> delete both tasks.
+If this continues for more than about 10 minutes, go into the AWS console --> ECS --> Cluster --> demo --> Tasks --> delete both tasks.

 Alternatively, during the `terraform destroy` operation, you can hit `CTRL+C` to quit (wait for the process to gracefully close), and then restart the `destroy` operation.
 This also seems to circumvent the bug that is mentioned in that GitHub issue.

-We were so close to "one-click" destroys ... :'(

 # Future Improvements